|

 XL |

-in country |
+Extinct in country |

-of Permanence Codes |
+Status of Permanence Codes |

 |